 Paranoia is a rare but serious complication of TBI.
 It causes a person to have exaggerated suspicions of the people around them, especially their loved ones.

-In today’s article, you will learn more about the link between TBI and paranoia, plus what family members can do to help their loved one cope.
+In this article, you will learn more about the link between TBI and paranoia, as well as what family members can do to help their loved one cope.

 Let’s get started.